MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 # Getting started with a work or school account

-Power Automate Desktop enables users to automate repetitive desktop tasks through a collection of prebuilt drag-and-drop actions.
+Power Automate enables users to automate repetitive desktop tasks through a collection of prebuilt drag-and-drop actions.

 Using the available actions and [built-in recorders](recording-flow.md), you can automate any business procedure, such as [filling forms](automation-web.md#data-population-on-the-web), [retrieving data from web](automation-web.md#web-data-extraction) or [desktop applications](desktop-automation.md), and [sending standardized emails](actions-reference/email.md).

 Combining these features allows the creation of powerful flows that disengage humans from repetitive, unproductive procedures.
-Tasks like copying data across different systems are common in business environments, and Power Automate Desktop can entirely handle them.
+Tasks like copying data across different systems are common in business environments, and Power Automate can entirely handle them.

-Apart from third-party applications, Power Automate Desktop allows the automation of integrated Windows applications and features.
+Apart from third-party applications, Power Automate allows the automation of integrated Windows applications and features.
 Creating backups of critical files and running diagnostics or custom scripts can be performed effectively through desktop flows.

-Using Power Automate Desktop with a work or school account is available at no additional cost.
-To use Power Automate Desktop, your default environment must contain a [Dataverse database](create-database.md).
+Using Power Automate with a work or school account is available at no additional cost.
+To use Power Automate for desktop, your default environment must contain a [Dataverse database](create-database.md).
 To unlock additional RPA features, such as running flows automatically, premium cloud connectors and flow sharing and monitoring, start a trial or upgrade to an [Organization premium account](getting-started-org.md).

-To start a trial, select **Go Premium** on the Power Automate Desktop console.
+To start a trial, select **Go Premium** on the Power Automate for desktop console.

 ## Flow example

-To become familiar with the available features of Power Automate Desktop, follow the steps below to create a flow.
+To become familiar with the available features of Power Automate, follow the steps below to create a flow.

 The presented flow copies all the files located in the Documents folder and creates a backup to a secondary drive.
 The original location of each file is appended to an existing log file.